vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 - Antidistinguishability has connections to the foundations of quantum mechanics.
-Specifically, in the [PBR theorem](https://en.wikipedia.org/wiki/Pusey%E2%80%93Barrett%E2%80%93Rudolph_theorem), it was used (although the term "antidistinguishable" was not used) as a key piece of machinery pertaining to the question of whether the quantum state is ontological or epistemic.
+Specifically, in the [PBR theorem](https://en.wikipedia.org/wiki/Pusey%E2%80%93Barrett%E2%80%93Rudolph_theorem), it was used (although the term "antidistinguishable" was not used) as a key piece of machinery about the question of whether the quantum state is ontological or epistemic.

-- It's an intgriguingly concise conjecture with little baggage and lends itself to numerical attack.
+- It's an intriguingly concise conjecture with little baggage and lends itself to numerical attack.
 This seemed like a good way for me to kick the tires on my (at the time) newly developed [|toqito>](https://github.com/vprusso/toqito) software package.